-There are two major benefits to rollers when compared with using a turbo trainer.
+There are two major benefits to using rollers over even the best smart trainers.

-Edmund Burke, former physiologist for the US cycling team and author of Serious Cycling, said it might take a few weeks to feel relaxed enough to ride no-handed on rollers.
-“Once you get past the learning stages though, the bike handling skills you obtain will make you a more conﬁdent and successful cyclist,” Burke said.
+Edmund Burke, former physiologist for the US cycling team and author of Serious Cycling, says it might take a few weeks to feel relaxed enough to ride no-handed on rollers.
+“Once you get past the learning stages though, the bike-handling skills you obtain will make you a more conﬁdent and successful cyclist,” says Burke.

 Second, high-cadence workouts on rollers are perfect for developing a super-smooth, even and efficient pedal stroke.
-Poetically described by the French as ‘souplesse pedalling’, it’s what pro riders spend most of the winter working on and what separates great riders from the merely good.
+Described poetically by the French as ‘souplesse pedalling’, it’s something pro riders spend a lot of time on.

 Dr Jamie Pringle, senior physiologist at the English Institute of Sport, sees this as a major beneﬁt.
-“Pedalling style is a major component of ﬁtness,” he said.
+“Pedalling style is a major component of ﬁtness,” he says.
 “An efficient pedal stroke ensures that the delivery of force is economical.
-This, not engine size, is what differentiates a pro from an elite or ﬁrst category rider.
-On a turbo you can get away with mindlessly mashing the pedals.
+On a turbo, you can get away with mindlessly mashing the pedals.
 On rollers, you can’t.”

-“Don’t think you have to pull up on the pedals,” cycling coach John Capelin said.
-“But focus on scooping through at the bottom of the stroke and pushing over the top.
-Sort out your pedal stroke and you’ll save loads of energy.”
+“Don’t think you have to pull up on the pedals,” says cycling coach John Capelin.
+“But focus on scooping through at the bottom of the stroke and pushing over the top.”

-Another beneﬁt is that you get a more interesting workout than on a turbo because you have something to concentrate on.
-The ease of setting up is also a bonus — you don’t have to bolt your bike on — and rollers are less stressful on your bike because it’s not ﬁxed in position and subjected to unusual loads.
+Another beneﬁt is that you get a more interesting workout than on a dump turbo trainer because you have something to concentrate on.
+The ease of setting up is also a bonus – you don’t have to bolt your bike on.

 The disadvantages of rollers

-For this reason, an ideal winter indoor training plan would include a combination of turbo and roller work.
-“Rollers don’t offer much resistance so use them for technique work, warming up and recovery spins,” Capelin said.
-“Use the turbo for higher level work.”
+“Rollers don’t offer much resistance, so use them for technique work, warming up and recovery spins,” Capelin says.
+“Use the turbo for higher-level work.”

-But before you head permanently indoors for the winter, he offers the following warning.
-“No matter how close the turbo or rollers come to the feel of riding on the road, they’ll never replicate the exact demands of the sport and you’ll still need to get out and do the miles outdoors as well,” he said.
+You may improve your power-to-weight ratio by riding indoors for the winter, but Dr Pringle offers the following warning.
+“No matter how close the turbo or rollers come to the feel of riding on the road, they’ll never replicate the exact demands of the sport and you’ll still need to get out and do the miles outdoors as well.”

 How to ride on rollers